 Recruiting

-Starting an Outdoor Club requires enthusiasm from students and teachers, as well as support from the administration.
+Starting an Outdoor Club requires enthusiasm from students and teachers, as well as support from school administration.
 It’s okay to start small.

 Student Recruitment Strategies